jeromeetienne/webvr-experiments/README.md

   - handle state via Promise
   - minimap
   - make score
+- make UI position/size in pixel instead
+  - why in pixel and not in normalized [-1,+1] ? because it is the same at the end, and it is easier to think about it as human

 - TODO what is the state automata for player/enemies/game
 - game state automata